 "Simulation and Experimental Investigations of a Hydraulic Stepper Drive"

 : Proceedings of the ASME/BATH 2015 Symposium on Fluid Power & Motion Control (FPMC2015), October 12-14, 2015, Chicago, Illinois, USA, Vol. accepted for publication, 10-2015

 Simulation and Experimental Investigations of a Hydraulic Stepper Drive

 Sprache des Titels:

-In this paper, a new stepper drive is presented and investigated.
-It creates the steps by fixed fluid quanta generated by a so called digital flow unit.
-That unit is realized by a hydraulic cylinder-piston unit which displaces a defined fluid quantum by each limited forward stroke of that piston.
-The unit is controlled by a fast switching valve which connects the piston areas alternately with the pressure-, tank- and output-line.
-The return motion is generated by a return spring.
-Energy saving is accomplished by storing the supply pressure surplus intermediately in the kinetic energy of the piston and converting that energy to displace part of the quantum to the consumer line without hydraulic energy from the supply line.
-Different detail concepts of this stepper drive are theoretically assessed.
+The drive is realized by a hydraulic cylinder piston unit which displaces a defined fluid quantum by the limited forward stroke of the piston controlled by a fast switching valve.
+This end to end motion of the piston in its cylinder generates a precise, incremental motion of an additional load cylinder; this enables a sensorless position control.
+Energy saving is achieved by storing the pressure surplus intermediately in the kinetic energy of the piston to displace a part of the fluid quantum without hydraulic energy from the supply line.